-As a fashion merchandiser you will be part of a team that shapes the looks and trends on runways and in retail outlets.
+As a fashion merchandiser you will be part of a team that shapes the looks and trends of Australian fashion.
 You will consult with retail outlets, boutiques and department stores, attend fashion shows and travel the world in order to make the most stylish and profitable selections.

-You will develop skills to spot emerging trends, analyse the current market and formulate creative strategies to successfully sell products.
+You will develop skills to enable you to understand the current market and contribute to successful fashion retail businesses.

 Domestic students can take this program as a traineeship.
 Contact the School of Fashion and Textiles on +61 3 9925 9102 for details.

 Program structure and features

 This program offers a variety of learning and teaching approaches that give you direct insight and experience into the global fashion and textiles industries.